anik1612/user-login-server/README.md

 <code>localhost:5000</code>

-you can see now a welcome message from server :slight_smile_face
+you can see now a welcome message from server 😊